 You can only achieve good mechanical filtration with a combination of the correct pump flow rates and the right type of mechanical filter.
 Too fast a flow rate will prevent the solids in the water sinking and dropping out of suspension, and too small a mechanical stage in your filter will have the same result.
 The bigger the mechanical stage of your filter the better, because this will mean the retention time of the water in the mechanical stage is longer, thus allowing more solids to be collected by gravity or other devices before moving onto the biological stages.
 In practice most of us have not got the room to install a big enough mechanical filter so we compromise on space and substitute technology!

 Without doubt the best mechanical filter available today is the Rotary drum filter.
 These relatively new devices - at least to the Koi market are not only fantastically efficient but are completely automatic, require virtually no maintenance and can remove even very fine solids down to 60 microns or even less.
 The only drawback is the cost - which is relatively high when compared to other forms of mechanical filters.
 However these devices are becoming much more commonplace and are now being offered by a number of manufacturers and as a result costs have come down a long way.

 Then we have tried and proven technology such as the Vortex.
 Correctly sized, a vortex can remove 80% of all solids and requires very little in the way of maintenance, all the collected solids being drained by the use of a slide/ball valve at the base of the units.
-No conventional filter system should be without a Vortex.
+No conventional multibay filter system should be without a Vortex.

 Other mechanical filtration devices such as the pre-filter sieve, bead filters, filter brushes, foams and wadding all work by straining or sieving particles from the water and whilst they can all work effectively, they all require maintenance and/or will not filter out very fine solids.
 It stands to reason that any barrier having say, a 100 micron aperture will let particles of less than 100 microns through, as well as the water!
 It's common sense.
 Further some of these alternatives such as filter foam and wadding are to be avoided as they only work by progressively blocking, and when they do they are notoriously difficult to clean.
 Filter brushes and some coarser materials are quite effective secondary mechanical filters as they not only take out further solids, but whilst they do progressively block, they are very easy to clean.
 Devices such as the pre-filter sieve work well and are classed as low maintenance devices, and are arguably the next best device to include in your filter system if you cant run to a drum filter.